trevphil/cryptosym/README.md

 # Disclaimers

-1. The implementation of this code works in theory, but I do not claim that it breaks the security of any cryptographic hash functions.
-To reverse an entire hash, it may still require infinite compute.
-I tested this code on high-performant Google Cloud servers; after 1 week of running, the program did not terminate or yield a successful pre-image attack.
+The implementation of this code works in theory, but I do not claim that it breaks the security of any cryptographic hash functions.
+To reverse something like a 64-round SHA-256 algorithm, it's probably still infeasible.

-2. I wrote this code without doing research on methods other people have tried for breaking cryptographic hash functions.
-This is because I wanted to have fresh, creative ideas without being influenced by prior research.
-However I did some research afterwards, and a list of relevant papers and topics are provided at the end of the README.

 # Description

-This repository contains my attempts at pre-image attacks on SHA-256, MD5, and BitCoin.
-It tries to solve the following questions **deterministically** (with a SAT solver) and **probabilistically** (with Bayesian networks and loopy belief propagation):
+This repository contains my attempts at pre-image attacks on SHA-256, or more in general, recovering the set of input bits X given known output bits Y and the relationship between X and Y, f(X) = Y.

+The repository also provides a generalized way of implementing hash functions to symbolically "trace" all bits that flow through the function.
+The results are stored in a standardized way to a **dataset** directory, which can then be used by different techniques to recover the initial input bits to the hash function.

+In the code, bits may often be referred to as **random variables (RVs)** and operations between bits like AND gates or INV (= inversion = NOT gates) may often be referred to as **factors**.

+Some questions that this code tries to answer include...

 - Given a SHA-256 hash, can one find the input used to generate the hash?
 - Given a partially known hash input and constraints on the (unknown) hash output, can the unknown section of the hash input be recovered?